RM-Huang/Moving_landing/README.md

 # Moving_landing
-This is traj follow experiment branch from HRM for quardrotor landing on a moving platform project.
+This is stable version branch from HRM for quardrotor landing on a moving platform project.

 ## Getting start
 Compiling tests passed on ubuntu 20.04 with ros installed.